-Speaking of dessert wine: if you favor the sweeter varietals, keep a lookout for Swedish ice wine.
-Produced from grapes that are frozen on the vine, ice wine has a more concentrated juice and a sweetness that rivals Moscato.
-Production is tricky because all the grapes must be harvested within a few hours on the first morning of frost.
-Otherwise, the wine will not turn out.
-As such, these varieties of Swedish wine tend to be more pricey, but the flavor is truly worth it.
+If you favor sweeter varieties, keep a lookout for Ice Wine while in Sweden.
+Produced from grapes that are frozen on the vine, ice wine has a more concentrated juice and a high sugar content with a sweetness that rivals Moscato.
+To produce ice wine is tricky; all the ice wine grapes are harvested by hand within a few hours on the first morning of frost.
+Otherwise, the whole batch of grapes and wine will not turn out.
+As such, these varieties of sweet wine tend to be pricier, but the flavor is truly worth it.

 Food Pairing: Since ice wines are traditionally viewed as dessert wines, pair them with richer foods and desserts, such as lasagna, creme brulee, or pies.

 Be sure to keep an eye on the Swedish wine scene as it develops in the future!
 If you’d like a glass of Scandinavian wine, contact one of our Jaya Travel agents!
 We’ll create a customized tour of the Swedish wine country just for you.
 If you’re looking for more wine guides, itineraries, or destination ideas, then head over to our weekly travel blog!